-The University of Wisconsin Section of Endocrine Surgery is a busy clinical practice with three full-time endocrine surgeons (Herbert Chen, MD, Rebecca S Sippel, MD, and David Schneider, MD, MS,) performing more than 700 endocrine operations each year.
+The University of Wisconsin Section of Endocrine Surgery is a busy clinical practice with four full-time endocrine surgeons (Rebecca S Sippel, MD, Susan Pitt, MD, MPHS, Kristin Long, MD, and David Schneider, MD, MS,) performing more than 700 endocrine operations each year.

 Training includes extensive exposure to the following procedures: